VagifAlyv/Scheme-project/README.md

 to that category.
 4. Get Customer Information: Retrieves information about a specific customer by providing their name as an argument.
-5. Get Item Information: Retrieves informaƟon about a specific item by providing its name as an argument.
+5. Get Item Information: Retrieves information about a specific item by providing its name as an argument.
 6. Most expensive item: Finds the most expensive item.
 7. Cheapest item: Finds the cheapest item.